anjanadevanand/toyWGN/README.md

 > Custom conditions are used to output metadata of errors and provide more useful error messages for function arguments.
 I have used `rlang::abort()` to signal errors of the same style and store additional metadata about the error (Advanced R, Ch 8.5).
 The advantage of `rlang::abort()` over `base::stop()` is the ability to contain metadata.
 >
-> More complicated wrappers for conditionhandlers are mentioned in Chapter 8 of the Advanced R book.
+> Note: More complicated wrappers for conditionhandlers are mentioned in Chapter 8 of the Advanced R book.
 These applications are:
 >
 > 1. To set the default failure value in case of an error
 > 2. To set both success and failure values while evaluating code